 Each type has specific points assigned, and there is no limit on any of the above.
 The points you collect are added to your profile, and as you get points, your Local Guide Level increases.

-- See information, including photos, videos, ratings, reviews for millions of businesses
+See information, including photos, videos, ratings, and reviews for millions of businesses.

 Which one should you choose